Get started with OpenTelemetry

 OpenTelemetry is an open source project and unified standard for service instrumentation, or a way of measuring performance.
 It provides a single application programming interface (API), libraries, integrations, and a software development kit (SDK) for programming languages including Java, Go, and Python.
 DevOps teams that use the standardized API don’t need to worry about code changes when switching between SDKs.
 This saves time, reduces effort, and streamlines performance enhancement and troubleshooting activities.

 Sponsored by the Cloud Native Computing Foundation (CNCF), OpenTelemetry replaced OpenTracing and OpenCensus.
 The goal is to standardize how you collect and send telemetry data to a backend platform.
 It defines a centralized collector service that you can use for collecting telemetry data from your applications and services.
-And it also includes exporters to send that data to the observability platform that you choose.
+It also includes exporters to send that data to the observability platform that you choose.

-OpenTelemetry covers all three aspects of monitoring software: implementing the recording instrumentation, capturing data, and exporting the information for analysis.
+OpenTelemetry covers all three aspects of monitoring software: implementing the instrumentation, capturing data, and exporting the information for analysis.
 It’s also vendor neutral.
 Development teams don’t need to manually create monitoring solutions if they want a vendor neutral solution.
 With OpenTelemetry, you aren’t forced to use the solution provider's instrumentation libraries to meet client specifications.

 The most valuable OpenTelemetry use cases